 Medications and therapies

-Combining two methods, for example nicotine-replacement-therapy (NRT) plus a nicotine patch, may be more helpful.
+Combining two methods, for example, nicotine-replacement-therapy (NRT) plus a nicotine patch, may be more effective.

 Nicotine replacement therapy